sherifmagdy32/gaming_os_tweaker/README.md

 ### Result

-From a fresh Windows 10 22H2 install and completely updated, and applying all debloat and tweaks scripts, it was able to keep `35` processes, with Process Lasso and Nvidia Driver in the background.
-Had 1.5GB RAM usage.
+From a fresh Windows 10 22H2 install and completely updated, and applying the scripts from this repo, it was reduced to `35` processes, with Process Lasso and Nvidia Driver (debloated) in the background.

 No additional tools were used.